October 20, 2017

 - Collaborating with other team members and stakeholders to deliver the right content, in the right place, at the right time, in the right way

-On the other hand, content marketers create and distribute relevant, valuable content that is used as a “soft sell” to build interest in a brand without directly selling the product or service.
-They often take the lead on:
+Content marketers create and distribute relevant, valuable content as a "soft sell" to build interest in a brand without directly selling the product or service.
+They typically lead on:

 - Creating and managing an editorial calendar or content marketing plan that meets business goals and customer needs